SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

 ## How to use

 Import the content of [examples catalog](catalog.json) in your Automation Pilot tenant.

+### Cloud Foundry Environment

-Navigate to the *PatchUpdateHanaCloudInstance* command and trigger it.
+If your HANA Cloud database is in the *Cloud Foundry environment*, navigate to the *UpdateHanaCloudDatabaseCF* command and trigger it.

 You'll need to provide values for the following input keys:

+* *updateStrategy* - Update strategies that allow you to update in a variety of ways depending on your needs (latest patch version, next QRC version, latest QRC version)
 * *region* - Technical name of your SAP BTP region, e.g. cf-eu10, cf-us20, cf-eu10-004
-* *subAccount* - Name of your Cloud Foundry organization
+* *org* - Name of your Cloud Foundry organization
-* *resourceGroup* - Name of your Cloud Foundry space
+* *space* - Name of your Cloud Foundry space
-* *resourceName* - Name of your HANA Cloud service instance
+* *hanaCloudInstance* - Name of your HANA Cloud service instance
 * *user* - Email or ID of your technical user
 * *password* - Password of your technical user
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids